caiocmpalcantara/rathena/CONFIGURE_INTEGRATION.md

 # rAthena Configure Options Integration Guide

-This guide explains how to use rAthena's traditional configure options with the parallel build system.
+This guide explains how to use rAthena's traditional configure options with the new separated build workflow.

 ## Table of Contents